Lucifer on the Sofa: Recording

 Until March 10, 2020, there had been roughly seven recording sessions for Lucifer on the Sofa.
 The sessions continued until the COVID-19 pandemic began severely impacting the United States in March 2020, forcing band members to shelter at their respective homes due to a nationwide lockdown.
 "Feels Alright" was the last song to be worked on prior to the lockdown, with tracking being done on March 10.
-Before the lockdown, the album had been between 70- to 80-percent finished and the band had expected to finish it completely in the midyear, potentially releasing it in the fall of that year.
+Before the lockdown, the album had been between 70- and 80-percent finished and the band had expected to finish it completely in the midyear, potentially releasing it in the fall of that year.
 The album's expected completion period continued to be pushed back as the number of cases sharply rose in the country, particularly in Texas, where the band had been recording.
 During the lockdown period, Daniel began writing more songs at his home.
 Additionally, he occasionally drove out to Los Angeles to work on the album with guitarist Alex Fischel.
 Full recording sessions resumed in September 2020.
 By that point, a total of 30 songs had been either written or recorded for the album.
 The pandemic caused Lucifer on the Sofa to become Spoon's most time-consuming album to record.

 Promotion and release

 Spoon began teasing the announcement of new material on October 27, 2021, with short clips uploaded to their social media accounts alongside the hashtag "#LOTS".
 The band announced Lucifer on the Sofa the next day and simultaneously released the album's lead single, "The Hardest Cut".
 The song was accompanied by a music video that Billboard described as a "Halloween-appropriate sub-story about a knife-wielding killer preparing to off his latest victim".
 On October 28 and 29, the band livestreamed concerts, titled Back to the Life, that were shot in Los Angeles during the previous month.
-The second single from Lucifer on the Sofa, "Wild", which samples its drum patterns from Judas Priest's 'Take on the World', was released as a 7-inch single on December 10, 2021.
-The song was backed with a remix by Dennis Bovell on the B-side, featuring Judas Priest's 'Take on the World' drum pattern.
+The second single from Lucifer on the Sofa, "Wild", was released as a 7-inch single on December 10, 2021.
+The song was backed with a remix by Dennis Bovell on the B-side.
 "Wild" was released as a digital single later on January 11, 2022, accompanied by a music video that paid tribute to Hollywood Western films.
 Lucifer on the Sofa was included in the "Most Anticipated Albums of 2022" lists of Paste, Pitchfork, Stereogum, and Vulture.
 "My Babe" was released on February 8, 2022, as the final single to come before the album's release.
 Lucifer on the Sofa was released through Matador Records on February 11, 2022, on digital platforms and physically as a CD and 12-inch vinyl record, with certain retailers carrying different color variations of the vinyl record.